top of page

 Why do dogs in cars like to stick their head out of windows?

-Do dogs hang their heads out of car windows to get a better view?
+Do dogs hang their heads out car windows to get a better view?
 No, it's so they can get a better smell.
-It's the world's exciting smells that cause their noses to pull their heads out of all those windows.
+The world's exciting smells cause their noses to pull their heads out of all those windows.
 Now you know the reason.

 When I lose weight, where does the weight actually go?

-We often hear the phrases "burning off fat" or "converting fat to energy."
-But fat molecules just don't just disappear.
-They are not converted into energy and just "vanish," as in E=mc2.
+We often hear "burning off fat" or "converting fat to energy."
+But fat molecules don't just disappear.
+They are not converted into energy and vanish.
 To lose ten pounds of fat in a month, that mass of atoms must go somewhere.
 But where?

 Are you ready for excitement?
 Who says chemistry isn't exciting?